aws-samples/amazon-cloudwatch-monitor-for-sap-netweaver/docs/Performance_Considerations.md

 ## Performance & Overhead Considerations

-We are currently using two techniques to query the SAP system regularly and collect insights
+This solution features 2 distinct data collectors to periodically query the SAP system and collect insights

 - **1 min** interval for /SDF/SMON data with a 30s granularity (scheduled daily on demand):